marvande/website_ada_bubble582/_posts/2019-12-13-data_story.md

 <img class="center" src="{{ "/assets/images/pic08.png" | absolute_url }}" alt="Markdown Monster icon" width = "200" height = "150" />

 <p>
 Living in a time and age when every piece of our data is stored and analysed, the consumer advocacy group wondered what information retailers can gather and infer about consumers.
 Nevertheless, to answer their question, the group could only provide Detective Duck with information about a two year shopping spree of  the clients of an unknown shopping center located somewhere in the US.
 Based on this data, Duck was tasked with identifying possible links, if they exist, between demographic information (e.g. marital status, income, number of children, etc) and purchase patterns.
 In other words, he needed to find out how easy it is for retailers to infer a specific customer profile based on their shopping habits.
 This was crucial to the consumer advocacy group.
-Indeed, a precise customer profiles can lead to pushing people even more to consume with using targeted marketing, and also to a loss of privacy.
+Indeed, precise customer profiles can lead targeted marketing aimed at increasing consumers' spending habits, and also to a loss of privacy.
 Luckily, Detective Duck followed the autumn 2019 Applied Data Analysis course at the EPFL and trained his newly skills with diligence to this case.
 </p>

 <br/>